openclimatefix/uk-pv-forecast-blend/forecast_blend/data/README.md

 predictions.
 Only a single score is used.

-For the current scores, we have taken the NMAE values for each model from the GSP-level validation results of their training runs.
+For the current scores, we have taken the NMAE values for each model from the GSP-level validation results for the validation period (2022).
 This is true for all the intraday models, and for the pvnet-day-ahead model.
-The intraday model's NMAEs were all measured on the same set of validation samples but pvnet-day-ahead model was validated on a different set of samples.
-These scores are not fully compatible, but the blend-optimisation calculation seems to suggest reasonable blends between them.
+All models were assessed on the exact same init-timesand are fully compatible.

 The National_xg model NMAEs are all set to 0.05.
 These were not measured and instead were set as a value higher than all NMAEs for the other values.
 From observation we know that the National_xg model underperforms PVNet so we only want to use it in the blend if we have run out of PVNet predictions.